Jerry Wilson (defensive back)

-Jerry Lee Wilson Jr. (born July 17, 1973) is an American former professional football safety who played for the San Diego Chargers of the National Football League (NFL).
-He has also played for the Miami Dolphins and the New Orleans Saints.
+Jerry Lee Wilson Jr. (born July 17, 1973) is an American former professional football player who was a safety] in the National Football League (NFL).
+He played for the Miami Dolphins, New Orleans Saints, and San Diego Chargers.
 He was selected in the fourth round of the 1995 NFL draft with the 105th overall pick.
-Wilson played college football at Southern University.
+Wilson played college football for the Southern Jaguars.
 He graduated from LaGrange Senior High in Lake Charles, Louisiana.